TannerGilbert/YOLO-Tutorials/YOLO-Object-Detection-in-PyTorch/README.md

 * RTSP stream: --source rtsp://170.93.143.139/rtplive/470011e600ef003a004ee33696235daa
 * HTTP stream: --source http://wmccpinetop.axiscam.net/mjpg/video.mjpg

-If you don't specify and source it use the data/samples folder.
+If you don't specify a source, it uses the data/samples folder.
 The results will automatically be saved inside the output folder.

 ```
 python3 detect.py